 His stories I think tended to touch on horror themes.
 “The Brain of Morbius” is essentially Frankenstein in Space, whilst “The Horror of Fang Rock” is very much a haunted house story and “Robot” another story of his draws on yet another classic horror movie, “King Kong” for inspiration.

-With this in mind its not surprising that Dicks would be the man to bring Vampires into the Whoniverse.
+Its not surprising given his track record that Dicks would be the man to bring Vampires into the Whoniverse.

 Fortunately the Doctor is able to destroy the King of the Great Vampires.
 He uses the very rocket that the Vampire intended to escape with, which he launches into the beasts heart.
 After he dies, his minions crumble into nothing but dust.